 A round, small dental bur is used to cut hard and soft teeth surfaces.
 The dental dentine was also removed.
 Helps to create access points, and to create extension channels in restorative cavity procedures.
 The round head is also available in various shank designs and sizes as needed by the dentist.

 A straight head gives the parallel surfaces of cavity walls.
 The material used is normally Dimond and height and length vary with the cavity design.

 It gives the undercuts in the floor of the dental cavity.
 The shape provides ease of cavity preparation in endodontics procedures.
 The head design is available in diamond and carbide material.

-The head has the tapered finishing and used in endodontic procedures and available in short and long head sizes and length.
-In the dental lab burs its available in different size of tapers.
+The head has a tapered finishing and is used in endodontic procedures and is available in short and long head sizes and lengths.
+In the dental lab burs its available in different sizes of tapers.

-Taper shank of carbide burs dental lab is application of laboratoris finishing and polishing dentures on acrylic,cobalt chrome dental restoration,die stone dental lab model production process etc.
+Taper shank of carbide burs dental lab is the application of laboratory finishing and polishing dentures on acrylic, cobalt chrome dental restoration, die stone dental lab model production process, etc.

 It is used in cavity finishing and after filling for the removal of excessive dental filling material.
 The versatile shape is used for cavity design, dividing the roots of the tooth, and creating new access points.

 Types of dental burs material

 The different material is used for dental burs.